cvalenzuela/carbon/README.md

 ![inter](assets/inter.gif)

+You can use Carbon with any text editor.
+Updates will be sent to clients whenever files changes are detected.
+For character level updates you can use different settings depending on the editor of your choice:

+- VSCode: Enable the [Auto Save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) functionality for millisecond saves with `files.autoSave: afterDelay`.
+- Atom: Install the [auto-save on Change](https://atom.io/packages/autosave-onchange) plugin and set the amount of time to auto-save.
+- Sublime: Install the [auto-save](https://packagecontrol.io/packages/auto-save) plugin that saves the current file after every modification.

 ## Client

 Every connected user receives a page with a socket connection to the server.
 This pages allows for save options and theme personalization.